aidkose/homeworkOne/README.md

 ## Here is the link to my assingment:
 https://in-info-web4.informatics.iupui.edu/~aidkose/homeworkOne/

-###How would I incorporate model.js into the project.
+Sidenote: How would I incorporate model.js into the project.
 Todd said there was a way, but I really couldn't figure it out.